vmware-archive/api-explorer/README.md

 ## Overview
 This project is a lightweight HTML5/AngularJS 1.x component that implements an API Explorer.
 The idea is to create a very lightweight component that can be embedded in any web server to implement API tooling for VMware APIs.
-The component can serve API declarations that are embedded locally with the component as well as those retrieved from the VMware API web services
+The component can serve API declarations that are embedded locally with the component at build time as well as those retrieved from the VMware API web services.

 ## Try it out